What is Multimedia Journalism?

 Why is Multimedia Journalism Important?

 Though journalism as a whole has been shedding jobs for more than a decade, multimedia journalism has emerged as a beacon of hope for the future.
 New outlets, such as podcast networks, streaming services and web startups, mean new job opportunities and new audiences.

-“With the amount of digital content being produced each year, and with no sign of it slowing down, the demand for individuals with these skills will only continue to increase,” says Kristyn Jo Benedyk, digital media program director at Elmhurst College.
+“With the amount of digital content being produced each year, and with no sign of it slowing down, the demand for individuals with these skills will only continue to increase,” says Kristyn Jo Benedyk, digital media program director at Elmhurst University.

 Opportunities for growth are everywhere.
 There are always more skills to be mastered.
 You will work with similarly creative, driven folks.
 You will meet and learn about people from all walks of life.
 You’ll feel the rush of chasing down a story and sharing it with the public.